 Venue: City Campus

-Graduates of the Bachelor of Business (Honours) or the Postgraduate Diploma in Business may apply for admission to the Master of Business.
+Graduates of the Bachelor of Business (Honours), Postgraduate Diploma in Business, Postgraduate Certificate in Business and Professional Masters programmes in business, can apply for admission to the Master of Business.
+Contact the Faculty Postgraduate Research Office for more details. may apply for admission to the Master of Business.
 Please contact the Business School Faculty Postgraduate Research Office for further details.

 To graduate with a Master of Business, you must successfully complete 180 points.